-Mr. Olowo-Okere joined the World Bank in 1998 and has held various positions in operations, including Director of Governance overseeing Africa, MENA and ECA regions, Senior Advisor in the Equitable Growth, Finance and Institutions practice group, and Director of the Core Operational Services Department in the Africa region.
+Mr. Olowo-Okere joined the World Bank in 1998 and has held various positions in operations, including the Director of Governance overseeing Africa, MENA, and ECA regions, and the Director of the Core Operational Services Department in the Africa region.
 Before joining the Bank, Ed held public- and private-sector positions in Nigeria, Britain, and New Zealand.